intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/bigdl/resnet_finetune/README.md

     `7` is randomly chosen and can be replaced with other digit.

 ## Image Fine Tuning
-resnet_finetune.py takes 1 parameter: Path to the images.
+You can run this example on local mode and yarn client mode.
+Note that on local mode you need to ensure environment variable `HADOOP_CONF_DIR` is unset.

-### Run with Spark Local mode
+- Run with Spark Local mode
 ```bash
 python resnet_finetune.py --imagePath cats_and_dogs_filtered/samples
 ```

-### Run with Yarn Client mode:
+- Run with Yarn Client mode:
 ```bash
 # put dataset to hdfs
 hdfs dfs -put cats_and_dogs_filtered/samples dogs_cats